Trinculo54/Games-hub/README.md

 ## unzip the file that is given!

-OPTIONAL:
+## 'OPTIONAL:'

-## Delete the original files and drag these new files to the USB flash drive and you now have an updated version of Games Hub!
+Delete the original files and drag these new files to the USB flash drive and you now have an updated version of Games Hub!